 "Not on your life.
 You're gonna get in trouble, or worse."

 "Quick being such a crybaby and come on!"
-Ed hissed as quietly as he could, motioning to Al.
+Ed hisses as quietly as he can, motioning to Al.

-Looking miserable, Al emerged from his hiding place and edged cautiously down the hill.
-Then, he momentarily lost his footing and kicked a rock in his haste to regain his balance.
-The stone clattered loudly against an idle piece of artillery… and that was all it took.
-A gunshot broke the silence, and Al's eyes widened.
-The boy looked down at his shirt where a dark stain was slowly spreading across his chest.
-Then, he met his brother's gaze, still in shock, and fell forward, tumbling down the hill and into the shallow ravine.
+Looking miserable, Al emerges from his hiding place and edges cautiously down the hill.
+Then, he momentarily looses his footing and kicks a rock in his haste to regain his balance.
+The stone clatters loudly against an idle piece of artillery… and that is all it takes.
+A gunshot breaks the silence, and Al's eyes widen.
+The boy looks down at his shirt where a dark stain is slowly spreading across his chest.
+Then, he meets his brother's gaze, still in shock, and falls forward, tumbling down the hill and into the shallow ravine.

 "AL!"
-Ed screamed, forgetting everything else and running to the spot where Al had disappeared.
-More shots rang from across the field, and Ed felt a bullet connect with his left calf.
-His muscles seized up in response to the wound, and he, too, tipped over the edge of the gully.
-The Ishvalans probably wouldn't pursue; they would think he was dead, just like-
+Ed screams, forgetting everything else and running to the spot where Al had disappeared.
+More shots ring from across the field, and Ed feels a bullet connect with his left calf.
+His muscles seize up in response to the wound, and he, too, tips over the edge of the gully.
+The Ishvalans probably won't pursue; they'll think he's dead, just like-

-No! the small blonde caught himself.
+No! the small blonde catches himself.
 No, don't think that!
-He can't be… Al can't… He dragged himself to his little brother's side, lifting the trembling form into his lap and rocking fitfully.
+He can't be… Al can't… He drags himself to his little brother's side, lifting the trembling form into his lap and rocking fitfully.
 "Al… Al!
 Come on!
 Say something!"

-The younger brother opened his eyes halfway, and though they were filled with a mix of emotions, the strongest by far was forgiveness.
-"Buh… Brother…" Already the light was fading from the golden gaze.
+The younger brother opens his eyes halfway, and though they are filled with a mix of emotions, the strongest by far is forgiveness.
+"B… Brother…" Already the light is fading from the golden gaze.

 "No!
 No, Al!
 I'm so sorry!
 This is all my fault!
 Please, don't leave me!
 Don't do this, Al, please!"

-Alphonse brushed Ed's face with a tender hand.
+Alphonse brushes Ed's face with a tender hand.
 "It… it's okay.
-I'll tell Mom… to wait just a little longer… until you bring us back… Ed…" As his brother's name left Al's lips, his hand fell back onto the trampled grass, and his gaze drifted toward the sky until it formed an unblinking, unseeing stare.
-A smile still graced the boy's mouth as the remaining color drained from his face and his body grew cold and still.
+I'll tell Mom… to wait just a little longer… until you bring us back… Ed…" As his brother's name leaves Al's lips, his hand falls back onto the trampled grass, and his gaze drifts toward the sky until it forms an unblinking, unseeing stare.
+A smile still graces the boy's mouth as the remaining color drains from his face and his body grows cold and still.

 "Al?"
-Ed choked.
+Ed chokes.
 "Al?
-Come on, Al. You… you're not… you can't…" Only by remembering that enemy forces were still nearby did the elder Elric keep himself from screaming again.
-Instead, he dropped his forehead against Al's and whispered his brother's name over and over, as if, by repeating it enough times, he could draw the soul back into the lifeless body.
+Come on, Al. You… you're not… you can't…" Only by remembering that enemy forces are still nearby does the elder Elric keep himself from screaming again.
+Instead, he drops his forehead against Al's and whispers his brother's name over and over, as if, by repeating it enough times, he could draw the soul back into the lifeless body.

-As evening approached, Ed thought on Al's last words.
-That's right; it was up to him to piece back together the family that had been so torn apart.
-He could bring Al back, and he would.
-In the last few days of their training with Izumi, Ed had finished a draft on a diagram for the circle that would revive their mother.
-It was ingrained in his memory perfectly, and he wouldn't need any extra ingredients, which would lessen the complexity of the transmutation.
-He could do it, right now.
+As evening approached, Ed thinks on Al's last words.
+That's right; it's up to him to piece back together the family that had been so torn apart.
+He can bring Al back, and he will.
+In the last few days of their training with Izumi, Ed had finished a draft on a diagram for the circle that will revive their mother.
+It's ingrained in his memory perfectly, and he won't need any extra ingredients, which will lessen the complexity of the transmutation.
+He can do it, right now.

-Using a mixture of his and Al's blood, Ed painted the array on the low turf, making adjustments for the semicircular surface of the ground.
-He then placed Al's body in the center and pressed his hands against the circle, willing it to activate and hoping beyond hope that the Ishvalans wouldn't see the transmutation.
+Using a mixture of his and Al's blood, Ed paints the array on the low turf, making adjustments for the semicircular surface of the ground.
+He then places Al's body in the center and presses his hands against the circle, willing it to activate and hoping beyond hope that the Ishvalans won't see the transmutation.

-He stood before an endless void, whiter than anything he'd ever seen before.
-Looking behind him, Ed saw a towering set of stone doors, carved with a pattern he recognized as a Sephiroth Tree.
-"Weird," he mumbled.
+He stands before an endless void, whiter than anything he'd ever seen before.
+Looking behind him, Ed sees a towering set of stone doors, carved with a pattern he recognizes as a Sephiroth Tree.
+"Weird," he mumbles.
 "Wait a sec.
 What was I doing before?"

-"Hello," said an unearthly voice, like the whispers of millions joined in one.
-Whirling around, Ed found a shadowy figure sitting cross-legged in front of him.
+"Hello," says an unearthly voice, like the whispers of millions joined in one.
+Whirling around, Ed finds a shadowy figure sitting cross-legged in front of him.

 "Who are you?"

 "Oh!
 I'm so glad you asked!
 I am called by many names.
 I'm the world, I am the universe, I am God, I am Truth, I am all, I am one, and I am also… you."
-It pointed a transparent finger at Ed, and the boy suddenly heard the creaking of the doors behind him swinging wide.
-The faceless being continued, "You have dared to knock on the door.
+It points a transparent finger at Ed, and the boy suddenly hears the creaking of the doors behind him swinging wide.
+The faceless being continues, "You have dared to knock on the door.
 Now, the door is open."
-Black hands emerged from the darkness, wrapping around Ed and dragging him into the depths.
-Scared out of his senses, Ed screeched in alarm.
-"Quiet, child," the entity hushed.
+Black hands emerge from the darkness, wrapping around Ed and dragging him into the depths.
+Scared out of his senses, Ed screeches in alarm.
+"Quiet, child," the entity hushes.
 "This is what you wanted, isn't it?
 I will show you… the Truth."

-The doors slammed shut, encasing Ed inside.
-And then, streams of pure knowledge bombarded his senses.
-It was like all of the information in the world was being poured into his brain at once.
-"It's too much!" he shrieked.
+The doors slam shut, encasing Ed inside.
+And then, streams of pure knowledge bombard his senses.
+It's like all of the information in the world is being poured into his brain at once.
+"It's too much!" he shrieks.
 "It's too much!
 Make it stop!"
-The black hands began unraveling his body as easily as loose thread, which only made the boy cry out louder.
+The black hands begin unraveling his body as easily as loose thread, which only makes the boy cry out louder.
 "What's happening to me?
 Stop it!
 MAKE IT STOP!"
-Then, for an instant, it all became clear – the Truth… of everything.
-He saw Al just up ahead, holding out his hand for Ed's and smiling warmly.
+Then, for an instant, it all becomes clear – the Truth… of everything.
+He sees Al just up ahead, holding out his hand for Ed's and smiling warmly.
 "AL!
 Al, wait!
 I'm coming!
 Just wait, I'll-"

 SLAM!
-He was outside the doors, his body whole once again, standing with his hand extended toward where Al had just been.
+He's outside the doors, his body whole once again, standing with his hand extended toward where Al had just been.

-Ed fixed the being with a fierce glare.
+Ed fixes the being with a fierce glare.
 "What happened?
 Where did Al go?
 What have you done with him?"